doergestim/satellite-security/Labs/blueLabs/DefendingOdyssey/DefendingODYSSEY_API_And_DoS-Protection.md

    --data "{\"test\":{}}"'
 ```

-Back over in Wireshark, we need to apply a filter.<br>
+Back over in Wireshark, we need to apply a filter by typing `Ctrl + /`
-   - Apply filter with `Ctrl + /` and paste the following:
+Then, paste the following:
 <pre>frame contains "ingest"</pre>

    - See many POSTs to `/ingest`

 ![image](/Assets/BLab1/BLab1-11.png)